 You find information about the admission procedure here: STARTING

-The consecutive Master study program is designed to enable students to directly change over to a chemistry-oriented occupational field or to begin the doctorate program in chemistry on the basis of a comprehensive scientific education.
+The consecutive master study programme is designed to qualify students for a job in a chemistry oriented field or to begin in a doctoral program in chemistry.
 In particular, students are introduced to modern theoretical and experimental developments in the field of study in its entire breadth.
 They learn to develop strategies for solving complex issues and to act with scientific responsibility.
-Moreover, the offer of variable specialization enables the students to put together an individual educational profile in the course of the study program.
+Moreover, the offer of a variable specialization enables the students to put together an individual educational profile in the course of the study programme.

 During the first semester, advanced theoretical and methodical skills in the core subjects and in two application-oriented fields of study are imparted.
 In these courses, perspectives for specialization in the respective subject are highlighted and the basis for academic development is provided.
-From the second semester onward, deepening of knowledge in compulsory optional modules takes place.
-In the fourth semester, the Master's thesis is written in the subject of specialization.
+From the second semester onward, deepening of knowledge in elective modules takes place.
+In the fourth semester, the master‘s thesis is written in the subject of specialization.

-1) Bachelor of Science in Chemistry or equivalent (with grade 2.5 or better)
+1) Bachelor of Science or equivalent (with grade 2.5 or better)

 2) If the above criteria are not met, there is the possibility to qualify on the basis of letters of recommendation and a discussion with academic experts.